World Refugee Day #culturebuildsbridges

 Afterwards there will be a practical theatre workshop to provide an introduction to the fun and gentle methodologies used by acta facilitators, which sit at the heart of acta’s artistic process of co-creating theatre with marginalised groups.

 Location and venue, in Gdansk, Poland, venue to be confirmed

-Shared Stories is arranged by the Arteria Asociation in Gdansk as part of the Shared History project and will be based on storytelling.
+Shared Stories is arranged by the Arteria Association in Gdansk as part of the Shared History project.
 The first part of the event will be a storytelling workshop for a group of women, both immigrant women and those representing Poland as the receiving society.
 During the workshop they will share stories of their lives.
-Using various storytelling methods they will present these histories to each other.
-The second part of the event will be documentation of this process as short interviews – recorded as photos, films and text.
-The workshop itself will be an ethnographic research which results will be later described in a short summary.
+Using various storytelling methods, they will present these histories to each other.
+The second part of the event will document the process in the form of short interviews – recorded as photos, films and text.
+The workshop itself will be an ethnographic research piece and the results will be later presented in a short summary.

 Title of the event: Shared History, art exhibition